syncthing/syncthing/specs/bep-v1.rst

 15   Ping->
 ===  =======================  ======================

 The connection is established and at 1. both peers send ClusterConfiguration messages and then Index records.
 The Index records are received and both peers recompute their knowledge of the data in the cluster.
 In this example, peer A has four missing or outdated blocks.
-At 2 through 5 peer A sends requests for these blocks.
-The requests are received by peer B, who retrieves the data from the folder and transmits Response records (6 through 9).
-Device A updates their folder contents and transmits an Index Update message (10).
-Both peers enter idle state after 10.
-At some later time 11, peer A determines that it has not seen data from B for some time and sends a Ping request.
-A response is sent at 12.
+At 5 through 8 peer A sends requests for these blocks.
+The requests are received by peer B, who retrieves the data from the folder and transmits Response records (9 through 12).
+Device A updates their folder contents and transmits an Index Update message (13).
+Both peers enter idle state after 13.
+At some later time 14, the ping timer on device B expires and a Ping message is sent.
+The same process occurs for device A at 15.

 Examples of Strong Cipher Suites
 --------------------------------